-I have a 2-year-old little boy that I work with that has to lick everything, including my clothes when I am working with him.
-He will tap his fingers on his tongue and lick every toy initially as well as continuously during play.
-At times, he will also bite down on his tongue so hard it turns blue.
-I have given the family a chewy tube, and we have worked with a Z-Vibe for vibration input.
-Some days he is okay with it, and some days he does not want anything to do with it.
+I have a 2-year-old little boy that I work with that loves to lick everything, including my clothes when I am working, with him.
+He taps his fingers on his tongue, licks every toy initially, then continuously during play.
+At times, he also bites down on his tongue so hard it turns blue.
+I gave the family a chewy tube, and we have worked with a Z-Vibe for vibration input.
+Some days he is okay with it; some days he does not want anything to do with it.
 I understand that in part this is how he is learning about his environment, so I am not sure if I should do more to intervene.
 What would you suggest to help decrease this behavior and help him meet his oral sensory needs?

 It definitely sounds like this little guy is under-responsive to oral input.
 In addition to the Z-Vibe and chewy toys, here are some things to try:

-* spicy foods: jalapeno cheese sticks, crackers dipped in salsa
+- spicy foods, such as jalapeno cheese sticks, crackers dipped in salsa

 Is he a good eater?
 If not, it might be because he simply doesn’t know where the food is in his mouth.
 The sour spray might help to wake up his mouth.

-Because he is so little, I would start with offering alerting oral input (such as listed above) once every 20 or 30 minutes.
+Because he is so little, I would start by offering alerting oral input (such as listed above) once every 20 or 30 minutes.

 I hope that helps!
 Keep me posted.